nijel/rt2zammad/README.md

   workarounded by creating appropriate organizations in Zammad manually or temporarily grainting Users group agent privilege.
-* Disabled users from RT can not be accessed by API, thus will lack email address.
+* Disabled users from RT can not be accessed by API, thus will lack email address and will fail to be created.
 Enable all users prior to the migration.
+* Timestamps are not preserved.
+The Zammad API doesn't seem to allow this.